Financial Independence Retire Early (FIRE) - explained

 Playing with FIRE

-We’re always on the lookout for innovators who can provide new ideas, tips, and strategies to help you make sense of the today’s digital world and achieve your best financial future.
+We’re always on the lookout for innovators who can provide new ideas, tips, and strategies to help you make sense of today's digital world and achieve your best financial future.
 To that end, we are excited to support Playing with FIRE — the first documentary about the financial independence movement.
 This documentary captures the truths and dispels the myths of what it feels like to embrace FIRE and follows one family’s journey to acquire the one thing that money can’t buy: a simpler — and happier — life.